-In the Netherlands, there is another great secondary job benefit which we use to maximize our travel days, which is called parental leave.
+In the Netherlands, there is another great secondary job benefit that we use to maximize our travel days, which is called parental leave.
 This unpaid leave is given to all parents with kids below 7 years old.
 Check your county’s or company’s policy meticulously, often there is more option than you know about.

 Furthermore, try and plan trips during National Holidays.
 Of course, these are usually more expensive, but at least they don’t cost you any paid holiday leave.

 How to save as much money as possible for your travels

 Obviously, making the time to travel is one thing, having money to buy tickets, pay for hotels, delicious meals and once in a lifetime experiences such as hiking to the Everest Base Camp (here’s a cool article on Everest facts you should check out!) or making a New Zealand road trip.

 While there are people who say you can travel the world for free, I for sure don’t know how they do it.
 Furthermore, while I’m not necessarily a luxury traveler, I do like a bit of comfort and being able to splurge on a nice hotel or a fancy dinner every once in a while.